Abaychandrasurya/Smart-AgroTech/README.md

 # Smart-AgroTech
-To develop a Smart AgroTech system that monitors various environmental factors and automates tasks like irrigation and fertilization to optimize crop yields and resource usage.
+To develop a Smart AgroTech system that monitors various environmental factors and automates tasks like irrigation and fertilization to optimize crop yields and resource usage using the distributed Sensors connected through wireless communication .

 # IoT Project